Akatsuki06/akatsuki06.github.io/_posts/2020-08-30-handling-failures-in-kafka-stream.markdown

 ### Uncaught exceptions

-If any uncaught exception occurs in a stream thread and kills the thread.
-The `setUncaughtExceptionHandler` method provides a way to trigger the last code when the thread abruptly terminates.
+In case any uncaught exception occurs in a stream thread and the thread abruptly terminates.
+The `setUncaughtExceptionHandler` method provides a way to trigger some code on termination.

 ```java
 kafkaStreams.setUncaughtExceptionHandler((thread,exception) ->{